-Subdivision approvals processed for October ed authority Type of approval Number Potential additional new lots Subdivision applications 2 6 Strata subdivision applications 2 2
+Subdivision approvals processed under delegated authority for October 2012 Type of approval Number Potential additional new lots Subdivision applications 2 6 Strata subdivision applications 2 2

-Legislation Clause 8.6 of the District Planning Scheme No. 2 permits development control functions to be delegated to persons or Committees.
+Legislation: Clause 8.6 of the District Planning Scheme No. 2 permits development control functions to be delegated to persons or Committees.
 All subdivision applications were assessed in accordance with relevant legislation and policies, and a recommendation made on the applications to the Western Australian Planning Commission.